Immediate and long-term responses to tectonic hazards

 • Rescue teams searching for survivors – often, LICs rely on support from aid agencies and HIC governments for support in searching for survivors.

-• Providing treatment to injured people – this can include providing painkillers or antibiotics and treatment for minor injuries through to emergency surgery for the worst affected.
+• Providing treatment to injured people – this can include administering painkillers or antibiotics, as well as treating minor injuries through to emergency surgery for the most severely affected.
 Field hospitals are set up where considerable pressure is placed on existing medical facilities.

 • Food, drink and shelter provided – providing clean, safe water is a significant priority following major tectonic hazard events, as services are often damaged or destroyed.